DaXor-0/Swing_Test/README.md

 #### Results folder
 - [x] add a script to compress the data
 - [x] add pre-commit hook that triggers the compression of the new data, adds the uncompressed data to the gitignore
-- [ ] add the script to build and update the .csv description
+- [x] add the script to build and update the .csv description
-- [ ] add tests present on my systems
+- [ ] add tests present on my systems (or maybe not)
 #### Plot python scripts
 - [x] add the possibility of selecting specific tests
 - [x] document and comment code
+- [ ] adjust everything to new structure
 - [ ] avoid working only with summaries, or at least give the possibility of not doing it
 - [ ] improve naming of output graphs so that they don't get overwritten by similar graphs
 - [ ] refactor to separate graph drawing functions to separate files